 What is men’s contemporary casual style?
 It’s a blend of workwear from U.S. heritage brands and tailored pieces from European design houses.
 With a bit of sportswear thrown in for good measure.
 It’s where selvedge denim from Japan meets bespoke shoes from England.
 Or “Dad Style” sneakers meet vintage military.
 In other words, it can be almost anything you want it to be.
 That’s the joy of it.
 And what makes it so difficult to master.

 To help us get a handle on this men’s style trend, we spoke with Timothy Grindle, senior manager and one of the head buyers for Canoe Club (@shopcanoeclub on Instagram).
 Based in Boulder, Colorado, Canoe Club has quickly become respected for its thoughtful curation of menswear from brands such as Engineered Garments, Levi’s Vintage Clothing, RRL, orSlow, Kapital and New Balance.
 These guys are passionate about style in all its forms.
-And not only do they know how to pick the right pieces, they can also put them together to create some killer looks!
+And not only do they know how to pick the right pieces, but they can also put them together to create some killer looks!

 Talking Men’s Style with Timothy from Canoe Club